Accessibility statement

 AMEEHTA Workshop

-* Promotional Codes for Public Sector discounted rate: We offer a public sector discounted rate which applies to not-for-profit organisations (e.g. universities, charities, hospitals), government agencies and other public bodies worldwide.
+We offer a public sector discounted rate which applies to not-for-profit organisations (e.g. universities, charities, hospitals), government agencies and other public bodies worldwide.
 The same discounted rate also applies to full-time PhD students.
-If you are eligible for this rate, please enter the promotional code letters that are shown beneath the public sector discounted fee the table above, into the 'Promo Code' box when you complete your online registration, otherwise the discounted rate will not be applied.

 CHE's short training courses and workshops do not carry any formal CPD (continuing professional development) accreditation, but all attending participants will be given a personalised Certificate of Attendance.

-Before you book onto this workshop, please ensure that you have secured the appropriate funding from your organisation.
+Before you register on this workshop, please ensure that you have secured the appropriate funding from your organisation.

 Payment and Cancellations